SkylineCommunications/dataminer-docs/release-notes/DxMs/orchestrator_change_log.md

 # Orchestrator change log

+#### 12 November 2024 - Fix - Orchestrator 1.7.4 - Fix installer [ID ]

+A dll issue in the installer of Orchestrator 1.7.2 caused the service not being able to start, leading to not being able to updated DxMs anymore from the Admin app.
+In that case [the DataMiner Cloud Pack 3.2.2](https://community.dataminer.services/dataminer-cloud-pack/) or higher can be used to install Orchestrator 1.7.4 or higher on each server again.

 #### 5 November 2024 - Fix - Orchestrator 1.7.2 - Fix memory leak [ID 41336]

-A NuGet dependency used by Orchestrator could cause a memory leak.
+A dependency used by Orchestrator could cause a memory leak.
 The dependencies have been updated to resolve this.

 #### 30 October 2024 - Enhancement - Orchestrator 1.7.1 - Dependencies updated [ID 41284]